The Flipped Classroom and Educational Technology: Pros and Cons

 Even without having a flipped classroom, teachers can still make use of Internet videos by incorporating time on the school's computers into their classes.
 The number of free educational videos on the Internet is huge and is growing rapidly.
 It's important for teachers to choose videos that are both interesting and educational and that cover the curriculum properly.

 Some people have argued that watching a video in which a person lectures and draws on a board is no different from listening to a teacher lecturing in front of a class.
 The fact that students can replay a section of a video is an advantage, though.
-In addition, by looking at videos that present factual information in the evening, students are free to do practical, analytical and interactive work during class time.
+In addition, by looking at videos that present factual information in the evening, students are free to do practical, analytical, and interactive work during class time.
 It's a better learning experience for students if the videos are as interesting as possible, however.
+Enjoyable videos may promote compliance with the flipped classroom concept.

 Blood Flow Through the Heart, From Interactive Biology